12 Things to Do in Madrid in October

 LuzMadrid|©Jarrett Stewart

-From the Palacio Real palace to the Puerta de Alcalá, passing through the streets of Arenal and Mayor, as well as Puerta del Sol and Cibeles, October is the month to enjoy the Madrid International Light Festival throughout the city.
+From the Royal Palace to the Puerta de Alcalá, passing through the streets of Arenal and Mayor, as well as the Puerta del Sol and Cibeles, October is the month to enjoy the Madrid International Light Festival throughout the city.

-This event also takes place in other European cities such as Lyon, Brussels, Lisbon and Turin.
-The Madrid night in October is filled with light to celebrate art and creativity with illuminated installations, light performances and laser projections on Madrid's symbols.
+This event also takes place in other European cities such as Lyon, Brussels, Lisbon, and Turin.
+Madrid’s October nights are filled with light to celebrate art and creativity through illuminated installations, light performances, and laser projections on Madrid’s landmarks.

-An additional alternative to everything you can enjoy at night in Madrid.
+An additional option to everything you can enjoy on a night out in Madrid.

 Dressed up for Halloween| ©Tomás Del Coro